 The Hathor jacket from Iam Patterns

 Some time ago, the new "Iam Divine" collection by Marie-Emilienne, the creator of the brand Iam Patterns, was released.
-Her duffle coat, her pretty trousers with a fly front, her dress, and especially her versatile little printed named Hathor, on which I immediately set my heart!
+Her duffle coat, her lovely pleated trousers, her dress, and especially her versatile little vest called Hathor, which I immediately fell for!

-Indeed, I really like the concept of a body warmer and moreover, Hathor allows playing with pockets, with or without a zipper pull, with or without a hood, even making a reversible version...
-In short, I was charmed when it came out and for good reason...
-I had finally found the idea to upcycle a pretty vintage embroidered fabric given by my mother-in-law.
-This fabric is somewhat a little antique brought back over 40 years ago in a suitcase during a trip to Pakistan.
+Indeed, I really like the concept of a body warmer, and on top of that, Hathor allows you to play with pockets, with or without a zipper, with or without a hood, or even to make a reversible version...
+In short, I was charmed when it came out, and for good reason...
+I had finally found the idea to upcycle a beautiful vintage embroidered fabric given to me by my mother-in-law.
+This fabric is somewhat of a little antique brought back over 40 years ago in a suitcase from a trip to Pakistan.
 It therefore has sentimental and heritage value.
 I absolutely wanted to do it justice!

 For your information, this fabric is Pakistani-made in a very narrow width (+/- 90cm).
-It is a short-pile velvet and is fully embroidered with flowers, featuring a large central motif.
-At first, I wanted to make a jacket with sleeves, but it was impossible to fit all the pieces...
-Hathor was perfect in my pattern library because it allowed me to maximize the use of my coupon!
+It is a short-pile velvet and is completely embroidered with flowers, featuring a large central motif.
+I initially wanted to make a jacket with sleeves, but it was impossible to fit all the pieces...
+Hathor was perfect in my pattern collection because it allowed me to maximize the use of my coupon!

-Come on, I'll take you to discover Hathor and my upcycling adventure!
+Come on, let me take you to discover Hathor and my upcycling adventure!

 The Hathor pattern

 Hathor is a timeless sleeveless jacket that easily fits into a sustainable wardrobe.
-This is what I call a body warmer that can be worn over a sweater/undershirt/long-sleeve tee depending on the season or even over a light jacket.
-You just have to choose the fabrics and ease accordingly; it can be made close-fitting or oversized depending on how you want to wear it.
+This is what I call a body warmer that you can wear over a sweater/undershirt/long-sleeve t-shirt depending on the season or even over a light jacket.
+You just need to choose the fabrics and ease accordingly; it can be fitted or oversized depending on how you want to wear it.

 Hathor comes in 18 versions thanks to: